-General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape A good network of PRoW crossing and bounding People within AONB - including tourists and visitors compatibility of mitigation: the area including Sussex Border Path long Users of rural PRoWs The area has a good structure of existing distance route Drivers hedgerows and treelines on which mitigation Emsworth Yatch Harbour Residents planting could build upon A number of properties scattered within and Users of the harbour e.g. people in sailing boats Framming course area appears adjacent to the area at Emsworth and Hermitage 3 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Motorists on rural lanes and A259 The Harbour Long views from Hayling Island National Cycle Route 2 A number of properties and farms/nurseries Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: Characteristic long and panoramic views across the A number of properties Impact on characteristic views in some parts Harbour pool particularly from the western edge.
-Well used PRoW adjacent to the area connecting of the sub-area Long views to Thorney Island from the southern across the AONB and to the nearby settlements edge Quiet lanes and busy A259 Emsworth Popular harbour for recreation including watersports Some long, often glimpsed, views to the hills within Promoted long distance path and National cycle route the SDNP Some long reaching views to tall buildings within Portsmouth including the Spinnaker Tower Does the sub-area form part of a skyline?
+General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape A good network of PRoW crossing and bounding People within AONB - including tourists and visitors compatibility of mitigation: the area including Sussex Border Path long Users of rural PRoWs The area has a good structure of existing distance route Drivers hedgerows and treelines on which mitigation Emsworth Yatch Harbour Residents planting could build upon A number of properties scattered within and Users of the harbour e.g. people in sailing boats planting sould balla apon adjacent to the area at Emsworth and Hermitage grand or the manager engriphes in caming seate Motorists on rural lanes and A259 The Harbour Long views from Hayling Island National Cycle Route 2 A number of properties and farms/nurseries Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: Characteristic long and panoramic views across the A number of properties Impact on characteristic views in some parts Harbour pool particularly from the western edge.
+Well used PRoW adjacent to the area connecting of the sub-area Long views to Thorney Island from the southern across the AONB and to the nearby settlements or the edd area edge Quiet lanes and busy A259 Emsworth Popular harbour for recreation including watersports Some long, often glimpsed, views to the hills within Promoted long distance path and National cycle route the SDNP Some long reaching views to tall buildings within Portsmouth including the Spinnaker Tower Does the sub-area form part of a skyline?
 Visual perceptions (activity and expectations of Yes where there is an absence of vegetation, local visual receptors): notably in views towards the coast Within AONB so there is a high expectations of scenic beauty.
 Area influence by nearby settlement.
-Panoramic views: Characteristic panoramic views to the harbour pool Landmark features: None noted Sensitivity score: Sensitivity score: Sensitivity score: High High Medium / low Visual sensitivity score: Medium/high
+Panoramic views: Characteristic panoramic views to the harbour pool Landmark features: None noted Sensitivity score: Sensitivity score: Sensitivity score: High High Medium / low Visual sensitivity score: · Medium/high

-General visibility Population Mitigation potential
+General visibility Population Mitigation potential Additional comments: